zgxSystems/foxPEP/README.md

 https://github.com/The-foxPEP-Project/foxPEP/releases

-<b>- If foxPEP has helped you, please consider sponsoring this project to show your appreciation.
-Thank you. -</b>
+<b>---> If foxPEP has helped you, please consider sponsoring this project to show your appreciation for the R&D, testing, and debugging that was actively poured into it since its birth in September 2019.
+Thank you. <---</b>